-Flights cancelled as Fiji braces for tropical cyclone
+Flights cancelled, holidaymakers stranded as Fiji braces for tropical cyclone

 :

-Tropical Cyclone was upgraded to a category 1 event in the early hours of today.
+Tropical Cyclone Sarai was upgraded to a category 1 event early today.

-The latest update issued by the MetService Fiji said winds of up to 70k/hr were expected close to its centre and was expected to instensify into a category 2 system.
+The latest update issued by MetService Fiji said winds of up to 70k/hr were expected close to its centre and it was expected to intensify into a category 2 system.

 That would result in winds reaching up to 100km/h close to the eye.
 It is due to pass just southwest of Nadi at 1am tomorrow.

-"As the system moves closer to Fiji, expect northerly winds to pick up and reach damaging gale force - approximately 65km/h with gusts to 90km/h over Vanua Levu, Taveuni and nearby smaller islands."
+"As the system moves closer to Fiji, expect northerly winds to pick up and reach damaging gale force - approximately 65km/h with gusts to 90km/h over Vanua Levu, Taveuni and nearby smaller islands," MetService Fiji said.

-People in Fiji are being told to anticipate rain to become frequent and heavy, with squally thunderstorms and localised heavy rain to cause flash flooding in low lying areas.
+People in Fiji are being told to expect rain to become frequent and heavy, with squally thunderstorms and flash flooding in low lying areas.

 Those thinking about heading out to sea are being warned of "very rough" to high seas with damaging heavy northerly swells.